Asthma during pregnancy can pose health risks for you and your baby. Know how to avoid triggers and use medication safely.By Mayo Clinic Staff

 - Take your medication as prescribed.
 If you have concerns about the medications you're taking, consult your health care provider.

 - Avoid and control triggers.
-Avoid exposure to secondhand smoke and other potential irritants, such as mold, pollen, dust and animal dander.
-If physical activity is an asthma trigger for you, your health care provider might be able to recommend treatments to reduce your symptoms.
+Avoid exposure to secondhand smoke and other potential irritants, such as dust and animal dander.

 - Recognize warning signs.
 Make sure you know the early signs and symptoms that your asthma is getting worse, such as coughing, chest tightness, shortness of breath or wheezing.
-Talk to your health care provider, family doctor or asthma specialist about home treatments and when to seek medical help.
+Talk to your health care provider about home treatments and when to seek medical help.

 Breast-feeding is encouraged for women who have asthma — even if you take medication.

-A number of factors are thought to increase a person's chances of developing asthma, including having a blood relative — such as a parent or sibling — who has asthma and having a mother who smoked while pregnant.
+A number of factors are thought to increase a person's chances of developing asthma, including having a parent or sibling who has asthma and having a mother who smoked while pregnant.
 Be sure to talk to your baby's doctor about any concerns you might have about your baby's health.

 - American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins — Obstetrics.
 ACOG Practice Bulletin No. 90: Asthma in Pregnancy.
 Obstetrics & Gynecology.
 2008;111:457.